-- 1) Shall be the leading director for a specific Student Lobby campaign and/or project. - 2) Shall oversee all activities, strategies, and implementation of their specific campaign and/or project. - 3) Shall work closely with the Local, Statewide, and National Coordinators on creating awareness, publicity and implementation. - 4) Shall work with the Recruiter(s) to create original messages and recruitment strategies for their specific campaign and/or project. - 5) Shall become familiar with the materials and information provided by the Midwest Academy and/or GROW (Grassroots Organizing Weekend) by the United States Student Association. - I) Duties of the Issues Coordinator on Labor: - 1) Shall be responsible for informing the members of Student Lobby, the EVPSA, the EVPLA, SAOD, and Legislative Liaison on all labor issues dealing with or affecting the University of California. - 2) Shall be responsible for maintaining communication and coordinating labor efforts with the United Students Against Sweatshops (USAS) Organization. - 3) Shall maintain communication with the USSA Student Labor Action Project (SLAP) Director in coordinating statewide and national labor days of action and running labor oriented campaigns. - 4) Shall work with and maintain communication with the Institute for Labor and Employment within the University of California. - 5) Shall maintain communication with the Workers Rights Consortium (WRC) and inform student lobby members of their actions. - 6) Shall coordinate labor oriented campaigns in conjunction with registered student organizations on campus. - 7) Shall maintain communication with local Union chapters and chapter leaders. - J) Media Correspondent: - 1) Shall be responsible for the collection and maintenance of all major campus wide, local, statewide, and national media contacts. - 2) Shall work with the other officers to promote and advertise the activities of Student Lobby. - 3) Shall prepare and distribute all media press releases and media advisories as designated by the Local Coordinator as well as the Statewide and National Coordinators and/or Issues Coordinator(s). - K) Grassroots Liaison: - 1) Shall be responsible for instigating and maintaining communication with community organizations, the non-profit sector, as well as statewide and national networks, coalitions, and grassroots entities. - 2) Shall be responsible for presenting and/or recruiting members of the board for potential conferences, training sessions, job-opportunities, and information provided by the
+- 1) Shall be the leading director for a specific Student Lobby campaign and/or project. - 2) Shall oversee all activities, strategies, and implementation of their specific campaign and/or project. - 3) Shall work closely with the EVPSA on creating awareness, publicity and implementation. - 4) Shall work with the Recruiter(s) to create original messages and recruitment strategies for their specific campaign and/or project.

+- 4) Shall become familiar with the materials and information provided by the Midwest Academy and/or GROW (Grassroots Organizing Weekend) by the United States Student Association. - 6) Shall hold a minimum of two (2) office hours per week.

+I) Duties of the Issues Coordinator on Labor:

+- 1) Shall be responsible for informing the members of Student Lobby, the EVPSA, the EVPLA, SAOD, and Legislative Liaison on all labor issues dealing with or affecting the University of California. - 2) Shall be responsible for maintaining communication and coordinating labor efforts with the United Students Against Sweatshops (USAS) Organization. - Shall maintain communication with the USSA Student Labor Action Project (SLAP) Director in coordinating statewide and national labor days of action and running labor oriented campaigns. - 4) Shall work with and maintain communication with the Institute for Labor and Employment within the University of California. - 5) Shall maintain communication with the Workers Rights Consortium (WRC) and inform student lobby members of their actions. - 6) Shall coordinate labor oriented campaigns in conjunction with registered student organizations on campus. - 7) Shall maintain communication with local Union chapters and chapter leaders. - 8) Shall hold a minimum of two (2) office hours per week.